-Ever come across a rude Instagram comment on a picture your partner posted?
+Ever come across a rude Instagram comment under a picture you posted?
 The person who commented that probably wouldn’t say something like that to you in real life, would they?
 It’s no surprise that people end up being more disrespectful online, which is why everybody needs to learn a bit about netiquette.

-Be it a relationship with a lover, a colleague or family, netiquette rules can help you maintain cordial relations with them online, so they don’t end up reporting you off a platform you spend most of your day on.
+Be it a relationship with a lover, a colleague, or a family member, netiquette rules can help you maintain cordial relations with them online, so they don’t end up reporting you off a platform you spend a lot of your day on.

-But what does the word mean exactly?
+But what does the word exactly mean?
 What are the 10 basic rules of netiquette?
 Are they even necessary?
-Let’s take a look at why you need to follow basic netiquette and how someone’s online persona can tell you about the kind of person they are.
+With the help of online safety expert Amitabh Kumar, founder of Social Media Matters and former trust and safety expert for Google, Facebook, and Amazon, let’s take a look at why you need to follow basic netiquette and how someone’s online persona can tell you about the kind of person they are.

 What Is Netiquette?

 Before we get into the 10 rules of netiquette, let’s first take a look at what it means, so that the uninitiated don’t end up shifting tabs on this article.
-Netiquette basically refers to the only acceptable way to behave on the internet.
+Netiquette basically refers to the acceptable ways to behave on the internet.
 Basically, etiquette on the net.

 How you behave in a bar or a coffee shop dictates the kind of energy you attract.
-That energy being the police, the bartender, or a smile from that cutie by the counter, who’s flirting with her eyes.
-In much the same way, you could either get reported or get a follow request on the internet.
+That energy being the police, the attitude of the bartender, or a smile from that cutie by the counter, who’s flirting with her eyes.
+In much the same way, when it comes to the internet, you could either get reported or get a follow request.

 The golden rule of netiquette is, if you wouldn’t say/do/share something in real life, don’t do it on the internet.
 It’s as simple as that.
 With that being said, however, there are still 10 rules of netiquette that go into a bit more detail about what you should and shouldn’t do online.

-Now that we’ve answered what is netiquette and why is it important, let’s take a look at if it’s okay to stalk and like your dating app match who you just started following on social media.
+Now that we’ve answered what is netiquette and why is it important, let’s see if it’s okay to stalk your dating app match whose social media you just found.
 Spoiler alert: No, it’s not okay, it’s creepy…especially if you like a few pictures by accident.

 Related Reading: Online Relationship Advice – 23 Important Tips